mantaslv/regimate-react/README.md

 ## Technologies Used

-Regimate-React was built using the following technologies:
+Regimate-Web was built using the following technologies:

 - ReactJS
 - React Router